 Have you been meaning to try Panda Express' honey sesame chicken but haven't gotten around to it yet?
-Learn to make our copycat version of this American Chinese takeout classic in the comfort of your home.
-You'll love each bite of the succulent crispy fried chicken coated in an irresistibly sweet and sticky honey sesame sauce.
+You'll love each bite of our copycat recipe.
+It's succulent crispy fried chicken coated in an irresistibly sweet and sticky honey sesame sauce.

 Want to see our latest recipes?
 Subscribe to our email newsletter to get our latest recipes, fun food facts, food puns, and behind the scenes news about our blog.

 - The chicken is marinated and chilled for 30 to 45 minutes for a tender, moist result.

 - The batter for the chicken is the consistency of pancake batter to help it coat the meat well.
 The dry ingredients are mixed first then the wet.
 A little bit of water is added to get it just right then the marinated chicken is added.